About Avon Gardens Trust

 - to organises talks and lectures on a wide range of garden related subjects;

-- to publish three Bulletins a year to keep members informed of the latest news and forthcoming events;
+- to publish three Newsletters a year to keep members informed of the latest news and forthcoming events;

-- to publish an illustrated annual Journal with articles that add to the understanding and enjoyment of parks and gardens.
+- to publish an illustrated academic Journal with articles that add to the understanding and enjoyment of parks and gardens.

 Avon Gardens Trust is both a Charity (Registered Charity No. 900377 regulated by the Charity Commission) and a Company limited by guarantee (Registered in England and Wales No. 2357099 - regulated under the Companies Acts).